Jhajha railway station: Facilities

 The major facilities available are waiting rooms, computerized reservation facility, reservation counter, two-wheeler and four-wheeler vehicle parking.
 The vehicles are allowed to enter the station premises.
 The station also has STD/ISD/PCO telephone booth, ATM counter, toilets, refreshment room, tea stall and book stall.
 The station also has rest rooms (running rooms) for the railway employees.

 There are Government Railway Police (GRP) and Railway Protection Force (RPF) deputed for the security of the station.
 A Railway hospital is also located nearby.

 Platforms

 There are 4 platforms.
 The platforms are connected by the foot overbridge (FOB).

 Trains

 Many express and passenger trains serve Jhajha station.

+The Following trains have a halt at Jhajha.
+The Trains are Poorva Express (via Patna), Dhanbad–Patna Intercity Express, Akal Takht Express, Upasana Express, Kumbh Express,etc.

 Further extension

 There are proposals from the Railway Ministry to connect Jhajha station with New Giridih via Sono, Batia, Chakai and Bengabad.
 The 95-km-long stretch will have 9 crossing stations.
 The first phase of the project involves 20-km-long Jhajha–Batia section, the foundation for which was laid in 2019 and which will be constructed at a cost of Rs 496 crore.